Patryk-Majchrzak/currency-converter-react/README.md

 1. For naming classes for HTML mark-ups I've used BEM convention for any class I was using in CSS.
 2. Hooks used:
 - useState
+- useEffect
+3. For setting the tim I combined useEffect, setIntervaal & clearInterval to create Interval that will show you dat with clock updating every second if Clock component exists and if not Interval will be immidiately cleared.
+This way unused intervals are cleared and code can be more efficient.

 ## Available Scripts